user18130814200115-2/User-s-bible/README.md

 - Click "Open Packaged App" and select the application folder
 - Click "Install and Run" button (the triangle).

+# Liscence
+All files in this repository are licensed under the MIT license unless otherwise noted.

+All files with the json file extension are licensed as cc0.

 # Usage
 You can type any Book:Chapter:Verse EG: `Psalms:2:2` and the app will take you there